chaseofthejungle/intro-to-reactjs/README.md

 ```

 <hr />

+## Components and Elements

-**What exactly are 'components'?:** A ReactJS component is a piece of code that I can reuse throughout an application.
-There are all sorts of possibilities for what ReactJS components can be--buttons, textboxes, and text headings, for example.
+**What exactly are 'components'?:** A ReactJS component is a piece of code that can be reused throughout an application.
+There are many possibilities for what ReactJS components can be--buttons, textboxes, and text headings, for example.
 This reuse of code slices allows for apps to be developed quicker and perform faster.

 **What about 'single-page apps'?:** Simply put, these are apps in which clicking on elements, such as navigation menu items and various links, does not result in reloading of the app as a whole.
 Instead, *the only reloaded content is the body of the freshly requested section*.
 For an example of this, consider a movie and/or television streaming service, such as Hulu or Netflix.
 The use of a single-page app system allows for users to watch their streaming media content without reloading entire pages.

 <hr />

+## Optimization and Pitfalls

 **How is ReactJS Optimized?:** Some of the ReactJS features and techniques that benefit UI/UX developers include...